 NEW SUMMARY!
 An outbreak of 35 tornadoes occurred across 6 states on February 29, 2012.
 During the early morning, a squall line with embedded supercells pressed through parts of Southeast Missouri and Southern Illinois.
 The strongest tornado of the day occurred between 451am and 504am CT.
-This summary is currently for Patreon members only.

 The NWS described this as a “monstrous tornado”.
 It developed just after 9am CST, 2 miles south of Moselle, MS. It grew rapidly and moved to the northeast at 60 mph.
 10 minutes after it formed, the tornado hit the Glade Community, 3 miles SE of Laurel.
 At this point, the tornado was close to 2 miles wide and was producing F4 damage.